felixhummel/esfdw/README.md

   <a name="pushed_operators"></a>
   * Converting many common PostgreSQL operators to Elasticsearch filters, which are then used in the Elasticsearch query that retrieves the documents.
 This greatly improves performance by reducing the amount of data that needs to be fetched from Elasticsearch into PostgreSQL.
 Operators currently pushed down to Elasticsearch are `=`, `<>`, `LIKE`, `<@` (range), `<`, `<=`, `>`, and `>=`.
   * Using the [`fields` query parameter](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-fields.html) to reduce the amount of data transferred between Elasticsearch and PostgreSQL
-  * Optionally, [converting PostgreSQL column names to Elasticsearch field names](#column_name_translation) to match the respective naming conventions of the databases
-    * This functionality is opt-in and is enabled via the `column_name_translation` foreign table option
   * Specifying the document type and index or indices to use in the Elasticsearch query on a per-table basis
   * [Mostly-automatic generation](#mapping_to_schema) of `CREATE FOREIGN TABLE` DDL from Elasticsearch mappings
   * Estimating the resulting relation size so as to help the planner (`get_rel_size` Multicorn method)